Conquer Back Pain - Restore Function - Move With Confidence - Perform Better

 What is NewBack Active Therapy?

-NewBack uses well established principles from yoga therapy and best practices from the medical, allied health and fitness industries to create a modern and innovative approach to injury rehabilitation.
+NewBack uses well established principles from yoga and best practices from the medical, allied health and fitness industries to create a modern and innovative approach to injury rehabilitation.

-Importantly, NewBack is an active therapy practice.
+Importantly, NewBack is an active rehabilitation practice.
 That is, you do the rehabilitation work and not the therapist.
 If you want to permanently repair injury and eliminate chronic pain you must change your core strength, flexibility, alignment, posture and movement patterns.
-You will only achieve this by engaging consistently in an active therapy practice such as NewBack.
+You will only achieve this by engaging consistently in an active practice such as NewBack.

 Over 10,000 hours of successful client management has established NewBack as a leading rehabilitation program.